Tuktoyaktuk (NWT Canada)

 Between 1890-1910, a large number of natives were wiped out in flu epidemics.
 In subsequent years, Alaska's Dene people and residents of Herschel Island (Yukon) settled here.

-- In the 1970's Tuktoyaktuk became a base for oil and gas drilling companies with operations in Beaufort Sea.
+In the 1950s here were installed radars (as part of Canada's DEW Line) monitoring the air traffic.
+In the 1970's Tuktoyaktuk became a base for oil and gas drilling companies with operations in the Beaufort Sea.

-- In January 2014 started the construction of an all-weather road as a Dempster Highway extension (between Inuvik and Tuktoyaktuk).
+In January 2014 started the construction of an all-weather road as a Dempster Highway extension (between Inuvik and Tuktoyaktuk).
 The road's initial laying was completed in April 2016.
 Its opening was scheduled for fall 2017.